GianlucaGuarini/jquery.html5loader/README.md

 # Introduction
 jQuery.html5Loader can preload <b>images</b>, html5 <b>video</b> and <b>audio</b> sources, <b>script</b> and <b>text</b> files.
-This plugin needs a <b>JSON</b> file to get the files that it has to preload, and it provides an easy API to communicate the state of loading.
+This plugin needs a <b>JSON</b> file to get the files that it has to preload (or at least you can use also a javascript object), and it provides an easy API to communicate the state of loading.

 ## Features
-* <b>smart</b>: it loads just the sources that are supported by the client that runs the script.
+* <b>smart</b>: it loads just the sources supported by the client running the script.
 * <b>flexible</b>: it returns the current percentage and the object loaded, so you could be free to show this info as you like
 * <b>fun</b>: inside the package you could find some preloading animation examples, customizable and ready to use